About TED Books

 March saw the release of The Future of Architecture in 100 Buildings, by architect and Architizer.com co-founder Marc Kushner.
 With stunning photography and stories of architectural wonder from across the globe, this book illustrates the rapidly evolving world of architecture in the digital age.

-This month we published Follow Your Gut, in which pioneering scientist Rob Knight reveals the groundbreaking science behind the microscopic life within our bodies, and the astonishing impact microbes have on our health, mood, and more.
+In April we published Follow Your Gut, in which pioneering scientist Rob Knight reveals the groundbreaking science behind the microscopic life within our bodies, and the astonishing impact microbes have on our health, mood, and more.

 - Pulitzer Prize winner Siddhartha Mukherjee (The Emperor of All Maladies) on the groundbreaking new laws of medicine